droundy/internment/README.md

 means that we can use pointer comparison (and a pointer hash) in place of value comparisons, which is very fast.

+Also note that if you do not use the `Intern` type, you may wish to compile with `cargo build --no-default-features --features arc` (or `arena`), which will slightly speed up your build and trim down your executable size.

 # Example
 ```rust
 use internment::Intern;